 Protect cattle from heat stress

-Extreme temperatures are expected to hit many parts of North Dakota this week, increasing the potential for heat stress in cattle, warns Karl Hoppe, North Dakota State University livestock systems specialist.
+Extreme temperatures are expected to hit many parts of North Dakota this week, increasing the potential for heat stress in cattle, according to Karl Hoppe, North Dakota State University livestock systems specialist.

-“One day of heat stress is uncomfortable, but two or more days back to back without night cooling can be deadly for livestock,” says Hoppe.
+“One day of heat stress is uncomfortable, but two or more days back to back without night cooling can be deadly for livestock,” Hoppe said.

-Hoppe, Stokka and Carlson recommend farmers and ranchers take the following steps to protect cattle from heat stress:
+Hoppe, Stokka and Carlson recommended farmers and ranchers take the following steps to protect cattle from heat stress:

 - For pasture cattle evaluate conditions of water supply and ensure plenty of high-quality drinking water is available.